edbkei/MO416AI/README.md

 11- Test new layout output.txt

 12- Test shall be possible with: python pacman.py -p AlphaBetaAgent -a depth=3 -l smallClassic in Pycharm.

+13- Single search agent using Prototype3: python pacman.py -l bigMaze -p SearchAgent -a fn=dfs, where instead of bigMaze, other options are possible as seen in layouts folder.